Meghanad15/git-github/README.md

 # git-github
-This is a Tutorizl purpose.
+This is a Tutorial purpose.